Roy Campanella

-Roy Campanella (November 19, 1921 – June 26, 1993), nicknamed "Campy", was an American baseball player, primarily as a catcher.
+Roy Campanella (November 19, 1921 – June 26, 1993), nicknamed "Campy", was an American professional baseball player, primarily as a catcher.
 The Philadelphia native played in the Negro leagues and Mexican League for nine years before entering the minor leagues in 1946.
 He made his Major League Baseball (MLB) debut in 1948 for the Brooklyn Dodgers, for whom he played until 1957.
-His playing career ended when he was paralyzed in an automobile accident in January 1958.
-He is considered one of the greatest catchers in the history of the game.
+His playing career ended when he was paralyzed in an automobile crash in January 1958.
+A three-time MVP, he is considered one of the greatest catchers in the history of the game.

 After he retired as a player as a result of the accident, Campanella held positions in scouting and community relations with the Dodgers.
 He was inducted into the Baseball Hall of Fame in 1969.

 Early life and education

-Roy Campanella was born in Philadelphia to parents Ida, who was African American, and John Campanella, son of Italian immigrants.
-Roy was one of four children born to the couple.
+Roy Campanella was born in Philadelphia on November 19, 1921 to parents Ida, who was African American, and John Campanella, the son of Italian immigrants.
+Roy was the youngest of the four children born to the couple.
 They first lived in Germantown, and then moved to Nicetown in North Philadelphia, where the children attended integrated schools.

-Because of their mixed-race, he and his siblings were sometimes harassed by other children in school.
-Campanella had athletic gifts that he used to great effect.
-He was elected captain of every sports team he played on in high school, but baseball was his passion.
+He attended Gillespie Junior High School and Simon Gratz High School, although he left high school before graduating.
+Because of their mixed-race, Campanella and his siblings were sometimes taunted by other children in school who called them "half-breed".
+Campanella had athletic gifts that he used to great effect; he was elected captain of every sports team he played on in high school, but baseball was his passion.